-- A. PRESSURE TESTER: A hand held gauge to easily determine the amount of pressure in the Air Cylinders is available from the manufacturer or local distributors. - B. FUNNEL: A Two (2) Quart threaded funnel is provided with each unit to fill the Premix Tank.
+- A. PRESSURE TESTER: A hand held gauge to easily determine the amount of pressure in the Air Cylinder is available from the manufacturer or local distributors. - B. FUNNEL: A Two (2) Quart threaded funnel may be provided with each unit to fill the Premix Tank.

-TRI-MAX 20 MAINTENANCE LOG
+TRI-MAX 10 MAINTENANCE LOG